 We are a group of George Mason scholars with broad interests in queer studies, queer theory, and related methodologies.
 Under the umbrella of the Center for Humanities Research, we gather three times a semester to discuss selected works of queer scholarship.
 The meetings are meant to be open forums for discussion, debate, and exposure to new ideas and methodologies.
 A calendar of upcoming meetings is listed on this page.

 If you’d like more information about the group, please contact one of the co-coordinators, Jessica Hurley (jhurle@gmu.edu) or Samuel Huneke (shuneke@gmu.edu).
-If you’d like to join the group and be added to our listserv, please fill out this form.
+If you’d like to join the group and be added to our listserv, please fill out this form

-CHR Technology and Society Reading Group*
+CHR Space, Place, and Cities Reading Group

 CHR Memory and Difficult Pasts Reading Group